lloydsheng/mapbox-navigation-ios/docs/guides/using-map-matching.md

-In some cases, a developer may want to have the user stick to a very specific route and one that does not fit into the scope covered by the Mapbox Directions API.
+In some cases, a developer may want to have the user stick to a very specific route, one that does not fit into the scope covered by the Mapbox Directions API.
 For example, a company would like to use their custom truck routing API but allow people to navigate on it with the Mapbox Navigation SDK.
 In this case, the Mapbox Map Matching API is an appropriate fit.

 Map Matching is the art of taking coordinates and aligning them along a road network.
 In the truck example above, the developer would hit their own truck routing API, give us the coordinates and then we'd return a Route the developer can plug into the Navigation SDK.